tytydraco/yessleep/out/The_black_letter_found_me_.md

 I then punched the mirror to break it , It broke.
 The thing was no longer there.
 But my fist got injured and blood was dripping.
 From the blood emerged the creature with 6 arms and 3 bloodshot eyes.

-I tried to run upstairs but it grabbed my left arm , I managed to grab the knife by my left hand.
+I tried to run upstairs but it grabbed my left arm , I managed to grab the knife by my right hand.
 That's when I suddenly remembered the ritual.

 "A fresh meat offering huh" I mumbled

 I then cut my left arm off using the knife and said "Custodi me et esto mihi custos.
-Hic contractus manebit donec unus ex nobis pereat" three times repeatedly.
+Hic contractus manebit donec unus ex nobis pereat".

 Then I started losing consciousness, Possibly due to the blood loss.
 The last thing I saw was the creature eating my arm before passing out.